wlhee/mtls-on-cloud-run-demo/README.md

   --project ${PROJECT_ID}
 ```

-Remember the URL of the newly deployed service
+Remember the URL of the newly deployed service, for example:
 `https://mtls-demo-<hash>-uc.a.run.app`

 ### 2. Build and connect the client with mTLS to the server